aws/copilot-cli/site/content/docs/developing/package-addons.en.md

 # Package Addons

 Copilot supports uploading local files referenced from your addon templates to S3, and replacing the relevant resource properties with the uploaded S3 location.
+On [`copilot svc deploy`]() or [`copilot svc package --upload-assets`](), certain fields on supported resources will be updated with an S3 locaton.
 To see the full list of resources that are supported, take a look at the [AWS CLI documentation](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/cloudformation/package.html).

+This feature can be used to deploy local Lambda Functions stored in the same repo as another Copilot service.
-For example, to create a lambda function using local javascript, you can add this resource to your addon template:
+For example, to deploy a javascript Lambda Function alongside a copilot service, you can add this resource to your [addon template](./additional-aws-resources.en.md):

 ???+ note "Example Lambda Function"
-    === "CloudFormation Resource"
+    === "copilot/example-service/addons/lambda.yml"

         ```yaml hl_lines="4"
           ExampleFunction:
             Type: AWS::Lambda::Function
             Properties:
-              Code: lambdas/example/index.js
+              Code: lambdas/example/
               Handler: "index.handler"
               Timeout: 900
               MemorySize: 512